Crop insurance: important dates, resources and tax impacts

-If a farmer is prevented from planting by the final planting date and meets all the criteria of their insurance policy, you have choices available to you.
+If a farmer is prevented from planting by the final planting date and meets all the criteria of their insurance policy, the farmers have choices available to them.
 The farmer may:

-- Plant the insured crop after the late planting period (or after the final planting date if a late planting period is not available), in which case the insurance guarantee will be the same as the insurance guarantee provided for prevented planting coverage which is 60 percent for soybeans and 55 percent for corn.
+Plant the insured crop after the late planting period (or after the final planting date if a late planting period is not available), in which case the insurance guarantee will be the same as the insurance guarantee provided for prevented planting coverage, which is 60 percent for soybeans and 55 percent for corn.
 Planting a second crop after the late planting period will result in a payment of 35 percent of the prevent plant indemnity.
 Farmers must insure and pay the premium on the second crop to receive the 35 percent payment.
 Haying or grazing cover crops before November 1 is considered planting a second crop.

 Prevented planting coverage provides a payment to growers when they are unable to plant their crops due to an insurable cause.
-Perils covered are weather related and include drought.
+Perils covered are weather-related and include drought.
 Prevented planting coverage for the same insured cause of loss event can continue up to two years.
-Acreage prevented from being planted must remain idle or be planted to a cover crop (not intended to be hayed, grazed or otherwise harvested or is hayed or grazed on or after November 1 of the current crop year) to be eligible for 100% of the applicable prevented planting payment.
+Acreage prevented from being planted must remain idle or be planted to a cover crop (not intended to be hayed, grazed or otherwise harvested or is hayed or grazed on or after November 1 of the current crop year) to be eligible for 100 percent of the applicable prevented planting payment.

 Payment reductions may not apply

-If you meet the double-cropping requirements of your policy, the 65 percent payment reduction does not apply to a prevented planting payment for the first insured crop when:
+If you meet the double-cropping requirements of your policy, the 65% payment reduction does not apply to a prevented planting payment for the first insured crop when: